mf1d3l/HayabusaToWinEventLog/README.md

 ### Installation

-An installation script is [hereby](./Install.ps1) provided, it will create an installation folder, fetch the latest release of hayabusa from github, register a scheduled task to run HayabusaToWinEventLog at scheduled intervals and finally assign some SACLs on the installation folder.
+An installation script is [hereby](./Install.ps1) provided, it will create an installation folder, fetch the latest release of hayabusa from github, register a scheduled task to run HayabusaToWinEventLog at scheduled intervals and finally assign some DACLs on the installation folder.
 This install script is suitable for quick testing in a lab but for enterprise deployment it is recommended to make the necessary adjustment to make it suits your specific needs.

 ### Configuration